As the Boston Architectural College celebrates its 125th year, the BAC is pleased to share the success of its graduates in today's job markets.

 The BAC's innovative, practice-based curriculum integrates professional design practice more extensively than traditional co-op programs.
 Most BAC students complement their academic studies with full-time work within firms and community-based activities.

 Many of the BAC's most successful students and graduates began their studies elsewhere and transfer to the BAC after taking coursework or completing programs at other institutions.
 The BAC's rolling admissions and transfer policies support the College's commitment to accessibility, and its Leadership Scholarship Program rewards those who demonstrate passion for design and community.
-The BAC is still accepting applications for Fall 2014.
+The BAC is accepting applications for Spring 2015.

 Those interested in learning more about BAC programs are invited to contact our Admissions department at firstname.lastname@example.org.